-We Provide Court Case filing and Copy Services throughout Florida
+We Provide Court Case filing, Copy and Process Serving Services throughout the state of Florida

 When you must deliver or pick up important court documents or have your urgent notification delivered in Florida, we are here to make sure that happens.
 A.C.E.
 Process Servers will serve